 3:2.2 Part-time employees shall be entitled to a proportionate amount of sick leave.
 3:2.3 Temporary or seasonal employees are not eligible for any sick leave benefits.

 3:3 Notice of sickness must be given by an employee to his/her proper Supervisor prior to his/her work reporting time on the first day of his/her absence due to sickness.
 Such notification may be provided by telephone by such employee or his/her designee.

 An employee who uses sick leave the day before or after a personal, official holiday, vacation or compensatory day must produce a doctor's note with no exception.
-Failure to produce a valid doctor's note will result in suspension of pay for that sick leave before and/or after the personal holiday, vacation day, official holiday or compensatory time.
-A letter of warning of disciplinary action will be issued after the first occurrence without a doctor's note.
-A second occurrence within a twelve (12) month time-period will result in disciplinary action.
+Failure to produce a valid doctor's note will result in a letter of warning of disciplinary action after the first occurrence.
+A second occurrence within a twelve (12) month time-period will result in disciplinary action and the suspension of pay for that sick leave before and/or after the personal holiday, vacation day, official holiday or compensatory time.

 An employee who has requested a vacation, personal or compensatory day(s) off and it has been disapproved for reasons described heretofore; and thereafter notifies his/her Supervisor he/she is sick on the day or days previously requested shall without exception provide their Supervisor with a doctor's note.
 Failure to produce a valid doctor's note will result in suspension of pay for that sick leave and disciplinary action.